FerretDB/FerretDB/website/docs/reference/glossary.md

 #### aggregation

-A group of operations used to reduce or merge large data sets.
+A way of processsing documents in a collection and passing them through various operations or stages.
 See [list of supported aggregation operations and commands here](./supported_commands.md#aggregation-pipelines).

 #### aggregation pipeline